 Pancreatic function tests are classified as

 Direct pancreatic function tests are most useful in patients who have an earlier stage of chronic pancreatitis in whom imaging studies are not diagnostic.
-Direct tests involve infusion of the hormone cholecystokinin to measure the production of digestive enzymes or infusion of the hormone secretin to measure the production of bicarbonate.
+Direct tests involve intravenous infusion of the hormone cholecystokinin to measure the production of digestive enzymes or infusion of the hormone secretin to measure the production of bicarbonate.
 The duodenal secretions are collected using double-lumen gastroduodenal collection tubes or an endoscope.
 Direct tests are cumbersome, are time-consuming, and have not been well standardized.
 Direct pancreatic function tests have mostly been phased out of clinical practice and are done in only a few specialized centers.

 Indirect pancreatic function tests are less accurate in diagnosing earlier stages of chronic pancreatitis.
 These tests involve blood or stool samples.
 The serum trypsinogen test is an inexpensive test and is available through commercial laboratories.
 Very low levels of serum trypsinogen (< 20 ng/mL) are highly specific for chronic pancreatitis.
-A 72-h test for stool fecal fat in patients who are following a high-fat diet is diagnostic for steatorrhea.
+A 72-hour test for stool fecal fat in patients who are following a high-fat diet is diagnostic for steatorrhea.
 This test is fairly reliable but cannot establish the cause of malabsorption.
 In other tests, fecal concentration of chymotrypsin and elastase may be decreased.
 The indirect tests are widely available, less invasive, inexpensive, and easier to do than the direct tests.

-The prognosis for chronic pancreatitis is variable and relatively poor.
+The prognosis for chronic pancreatitis is variable.

 Pain control is the most challenging task in the management of patients with chronic pancreatitis.
 First, vigorous efforts and appropriate referrals to encourage smoking cessation and alcohol abstinence should be made for patients with chronic pancreatitis in an effort to slow the disease progression as early as possible.
 Second, treatable complications of chronic pancreatitis that can cause similar symptoms should be sought.
 Patients should consume a low-fat (< 25 g/day) diet to reduce secretion of pancreatic enzymes.
 Patients with chronic pancreatitis should be educated about healthy lifestyle practices, and this should be reinforced at each visit.